Justice League: Crisis on Infinite Earths

-Justice League: Crisis on Infinite Earths is a 2024 American animated superhero film trilogy featuring the DC Comics superhero team the Justice League and based on the DC Comics storyline Crisis on Infinite Earths (1985–1986) written by Marv Wolfman and pencilled by George Pérez.
+Justice League: Crisis on Infinite Earths is a 2024 American animated superhero film trilogy based on the DC Comics superhero team the Justice League and its crossover storyline of the same name (1985–1986), which was written by Marv Wolfman and pencilled by George Pérez as a direct sequel to Justice League: Warworld.
 The films were directed by Jeff Wamester from a script by Jim Krieg.
 They are the 54th, 55th, and 56th films of the DC Universe Animated Original Movies.
 They are the eighth, ninth, and tenth (and final) installments in the second phase of the DC Animated Movie Universe, as well as the 23rd, 24th, and 25th (and final) films overall.

+In the film, after Superman, Batman, and Wonder Woman are rescued by Harbinger, the Justice League and their allies are summoned by a Monitor named Mar Novu, to combat an apocalyptic event instigated by the malevolent entity known as the Anti-Monitor, to prevent him from destroying the multiverse.

 Justice League: Crisis on Infinite Earths – Part One was released on January 9, 2024.
 Part Two was released on April 23, and Part Three was released on July 16.

-The films were dedicated to comic artist George Pérez who died on May 6, 2022, and longtime Batman actor Kevin Conroy who died later that same year on November 10.
+The films are both dedicated to comic artist George Pérez who died on May 6, 2022, and longtime Batman voice actor Kevin Conroy who died that same year on November 10.